The Philadelphia Remnant: It's All About Love

 17 He said to him the third time, "Simon, son of Jonah, do you love Me?"
 Peter was grieved because He said to him the third time, "Do you love Me?"
 And he said to Him, "Lord, You know all things; You know that I love You."
 Jesus said to him, "Feed My sheep" (John 21:17).

 A trait of Philadelphians is that they love the brethren and will sacrifice to do so.
-While some may argue that this only means taking care of those already in the Church, this is inconsistent with Matthew 28:18-19 as well as Jesus' words in John 10:16: "And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd."
+While some may argue that this only means taking care of those already in the Church, and helping feed hungry brethren physically is part of that.
+Yet, also remember Matthew 28:18-19 as well as Jesus' words in John 10:16: "And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd."
+We are to reach others as that does help show Philadelphian and agape love.

 Philadelphians love others, not just themselves.
 As Herbert W. Armstrong wrote: